Engineers Day

 Theta Tau

-Theta Tau is UTK’s only co-ed professional engineering fraternity.
+Theta Tau is UT’s only co-ed professional engineering fraternity.
 The purpose of Theta Tau is to develop and maintain a high standard of professional interest among its members, and to unite them in a strong bond of fraternal fellowship.